-If you are leaving the Island, you should notify the Department of Education and Children of your departure date.
+If you are leaving the Island, you should notify the Department of Education, Sport and Culture of your departure date.
 Entitlement to the pre-school credit would be on a pro rata basis up to the date of departure at the rate applicable.

 Changing or having a dispute my pre-school provider

 Contact the Department of Education, Sport and Culture to notify them that you are changing your pre-school provider/childminder.
 The Department will contact your current provider to ensure they have submitted their final claim, you will receive a revised credit award letter, including a tear-off slip showing the amount of credit previously claimed and the balance remaining.
 Complete and hand in this tear-off slip to your new provider.

 The Department of Education, Sport and Culture has no powers to arbitrate in a dispute between you and your provider.
 The Department can, however, provide information as to how much credit has been claimed against an award, or the balance remaining, and may be able to place a "stop" against the award to prevent further credit being deducted.